 The third and fourth grade presentation continues to reinforce the safety rules and the puppet show follows a similar format.
 Third and fourth graders have an additional conversation with educators about listening to their instincts and “safe secrets” (examples given include secret handshakes with friends and surprise parties) versus “unsafe secrets” (a secret that makes them feel hurt, confused or scared, i.e. secrets they can always tell a trusted adult.)

-In 6th grade, students have a straightforward, age-appropriate discussion of sexual harassment and gender-based bullying informed by New Hampshire’s Pupil Safety and Violence Prevention laws, as well as Title IX.
-The students begin by discussing the differences between playing, flirting, bullying (including cyberbullying,) and sexual harassment.
-Students then go on to have a guided discussion about sexual harassment and how it can affect their peers socially and emotionally.
-The presentation concludes with a wrap-up discussion about why sexual harassment is against the law at work and at school, and how students can be good bystanders by sticking up for others and getting help from trusted adults.
+In 7th grade, a one or two-session program engages students with a straightforward, age-appropriate discussion of sexual harassment and gender-based bullying.
+The students begin by discussing the differences between playing, flirting, bullying, and sexual harassment.
+Students define each action and describe and discuss both physical and verbal actions that are considered sexual harassment.
+The second (optional) session focuses on online sexual harassment, using examples of social media platforms relevant to students today.
+Students then go on to have a guided discussion about how sexual harassment can affect their peers socially and emotionally.
+The program concludes with a wrap-up discussion about why sexual harassment is against the law at work and at school, and how students can be active bystanders by sticking up for others and getting help from trusted adults.